collab-uniba/Emotion_and_Polarity_SO/README.md

         `$ Rscript requirements.R`

 ## Usage
 In the following, we show first how to train a new model for emotion classification and, then, how to test the model on unseen data.
+For testing purposes, you can use the `sample.csv` file available in the root of the repo.

 ### Training a new model for emotion classification (70/30% split for train and test)
 ```